HandsOnDataViz/book/fusion/searchable-point-map/README.md

 - Searchable location with filters (checkboxes, sliders, etc.)
 - Optional template to embed as an iframe on your own site
 - All data (up to 100,000 map points) resides in Google Fusion Table
-- No coding skills required, but must edit existing template
 - Post questions on [Google Group Forum for this template](https://groups.google.com/forum/#!forum/fusion-table-map-template)

+Limitations:
+- No coding skills required, but several steps required to edit existing code template

 Before you begin, review other tutorials in this book:
 - [Point map with Google Fusion Tables](../../map/point-gft/)